nesevis/exhaust/docs/dissertation-comparison.md

 #### Key architectural differences from the dissertation

-**Categorical enc/dec separation**: Encoders propose pure mutations; the `ReductionMaterializer` decodes them by re-running the generator.
-This separation (from Sepulveda-Jimenez) enables composability — `KleisliComposition` composes two `ComposableEncoder`s through a `GeneratorLift` — and principled phase ordering via `MorphismDescriptor` with dominance edges.
+**Categorical enc/dec separation**: Encoders propose pure mutations; the `Materializer` decodes them by re-running the generator.
+This separation (from Sepulveda-Jimenez) enables composability — `KleisliComposition` composes two `ComposableEncoder`s through a `GeneratorLift` — and principled phase ordering via `EncoderDominance` with dominance edges.

 **Shortlex ordering as the invariant**: Like Hypothesis and the dissertation, all candidates must satisfy `shortLexPrecedes(original)`.
 But Exhaust's richer `ChoiceSequence` (typed values rather than raw bits) makes shortlex comparisons more semantically meaningful.

 **Bind-depth ordering**: The `BindSpanIndex` builds a structural index of every bind region.
-BonsaiScheduler's covariant sweep reduces bound-content values from minimum bind depth upward, settling shallow depths first so that deeper depths reduce in the correct context.
+The Bonsai reducer's covariant sweep reduces bound-content values from minimum bind depth upward, settling shallow depths first so that deeper depths reduce in the correct context.
 The dissertation has no notion of bind dependencies.

 **Adaptive probing via `findInteger`**: Many encoders use `AdaptiveProbe.findInteger()` — a binary-search-like strategy that finds the largest batch of changes that can be made while preserving the failing property.
 The dissertation's passes are fixed-step; Exhaust's adapt to the landscape.

-**Budget constraints**: Expensive encoders (especially `deleteAlignedSiblingWindows` with its beam search) are budget-constrained. `CycleBudget` allocates across legs using dynamic cost estimates from each encoder's Big-O model and the current tree shape. `LegBudget` enforces per-leg hard caps with stall patience.
+**Budget constraints**: Expensive encoders (especially `deleteAlignedSiblingWindows` with its beam search) are budget-constrained.
+Each phase uses a flat materialization ceiling; `estimatedCost` drives encoder ordering within a phase (cheapest first), and move-to-front adaptation promotes encoders that accept probes.
 The dissertation doesn't discuss computational budgets.

 **Kleisli composition**: `KleisliComposition` composes an upstream and downstream `ComposableEncoder` through a `GeneratorLift` — the upstream proposes a structural mutation, the lift re-derives the fibre (producing a fresh tree and sequence), and the downstream searches the fibre via `DownstreamPick` (runtime selection of exhaustive, pairwise, or zero-value strategy based on actual fibre characteristics).
 This is a direct instantiation of Sepulveda-Jimenez §7 (Kleisli generalisation), enabling cross-level exploration that neither the dissertation nor Hypothesis addresses.